 What does the role involve?

-There are various levels of official and depending on their award they are able to take on different roles at different events.
-For further information please see the Tournament Handbook.
+There are various levels of official and depending on their award they are able to take on different roles at different events [For further information please refer to the events section of the website].

 Officiating duties include: